grivel17/grid-leyout-ztm-ex/README.md

 # ONE PAGE LAYOUT

-It's a www layout built on css grid.
+It's a www layout built on Bootstrap.
 Contains every necessary sectiones like: nav + hero + portfolio galery + and space for posts + footer

 # HOW TO USE IT?